(CNN) -- Here's a look at what you need to know about Enron.

-Facts: Most of the top executives were tried for fraud after it is revealed in November 2001 that Enron's earnings have been overstated by several hundred million dollars.
+Facts: Most of the top executives were tried for fraud after it is revealed in November 2001 that Enron's earnings had been overstated by several hundred million dollars.

-Enron was once ranked the 6th largest energy company in the world.
+Enron was once ranked the sixth largest energy company in the world.

 Enron shares were worth $90.75 at their peak in August 2000 and dropped to $0.67 in January 2002.

 Top Enron executives sold their company stock prior to the company's downfall.

 Lower-level employees were prevented from selling their stock due to 401k restrictions and many subsequently lost their life savings.

 Enron paid the top 140 executives $680 million in 2001.
 Kenneth Lay received $67.4 million and Jeffrey Skilling received $41.8 million.